 Ultraviolet

-Between 1996 – 1997, Nicholas Sillitoe & Ken Theodorsen performed as, and produced a selection of electronic music releases under the artist name “Ultraviolet”.
+Between 1996 and1997, Nicholas Sillitoe & Ken Theodorsen performed as, and produced a selection of electronic music releases under the artist name “Ultraviolet”.

-Ultraviolet primarily began as a side project to “Illumination”, with Nicholas Sillitoe already having got to know Ken Theodorsen, a sound engineer at Disc Lab studio, Oslo in early 1994.
-Ken was a well-known character in the Tromsø electronic music scene, and had occasionally appeared as a live band-member on stage with Illumination in select live performances and rave events, as well as releasing a number of his own singles on Beatservice Records, as “Theory”.
+Ultraviolet began primarily as a side project to “Illumination”.
+Nicholas Sillitoe had got to know Ken Theodorsen, a sound engineer at Disc Lab studio in Oslo, in early 1994.
+Ken was a well-known figure in the Tromsø electronic music scene and had occasionally appeared as a live band member with Illumination at select performances and rave events.
+He also released a number of his own singles on Beatservice Records under the name “Theory”.

-On Midsummer’s Eve 1997, Ultraviolet performed at a bizarre, soon-to-become legendary event in Longyearbyen, Svalbard.
-Playing together on a line-up with “Biosphere” (aka Geir Jenssen), Ultraviolet’s live-set was broadcast as a live, pan-European EBU radio event, with several UK glossy media present.
+On Midsummer’s Eve 1997, Ultraviolet performed at a bizarre, soon-to-be-legendary event in Longyearbyen, Svalbard.
+Sharing the bill with “Biosphere” (aka Geir Jenssen), Ultraviolet’s live set was broadcast as a live pan-European EBU radio event, with several UK glossy media outlets present.

-At this showcase event, deep in the heart of the Arctic, Ultraviolet presented several new, unreleased tracks to a baying crowd of drunk locals, and drugged-up lifestyle journalists, who were all there on an exotic junket to allegedly experience the “ambient/techno scene".
+At this showcase deep in the Arctic, Ultraviolet presented several new, unreleased tracks to a baying crowd of drunk locals and drugged-up lifestyle journalists, who were there on an exotic junket to allegedly experience the “ambient/techno scene".

-The resulting media attention gave Ultraviolet a somewhat unnerving amount of UK record company interest, contractual dilemmas, and false hopes.
-Nicholas and Ken, somewhat disheartened by it all, decided to then pull the plug on “Ultraviolet”, leaving an album’s worth of unreleased material lost in the +47 archives, to this day.
+The resulting media attention brought Ultraviolet a somewhat unnerving amount of UK record company interest, contractual dilemmas, and false hopes.
+Nicholas and Ken, somewhat disheartened by it all, decided to pull the plug on “Ultraviolet”, leaving an album’s worth of unreleased material lost in the +47 archives to this day.

 Photo: VHS/Still image - Ultraviolet: Live in Svalbard (MTV).